-According to the original version of the Changeling hypothesis, the nature of the connection which indubitably exists between Harry Potter and Lord Voldemort is that from the point that Voldemort’s killing curse rebounded and destroyed his mortal body, Harry Potter has been the repository of Tom Riddle’s soul.
+According to the original iteration of the Changeling hypothesis, the nature of the connection which indubitably exists between Harry Potter and Lord Voldemort is that from the point that Voldemort’s killing curse rebounded and destroyed his mortal body, Harry Potter has been the repository of Tom Riddle’s soul.

 Not merely a portion of it, as turned out to be the case in canon once we knew about the Horcruxes, but his entire soul.

 The “soul” is generally regarded to be the seat of the emotions and of self-awareness.
 Those who have been administered the Dementor’s kiss have no such awareness, no kind of feelings or judgement and without such self-knowledge are unable to even access their own memories.
 Nor do they exhibit any signs of their original character.
 They might as well be Inferi, except that they lack an Inferus’s sense of purpose.

-Well, that and that they are, at least temporarily, still alive.
+Well, that and that their bodies are, at least temporarily, still alive.

 Lord Voldemort should have been aware of this.